awarematics/SECONDO/README.md

 ## SECONDO source(version 3.4.0)

-SECONDO is an Extensible Database System developed byFernUniversität in Hagen, This is just a mirror for the open sources of the SECONDO system.
+SECONDO is an Extensible Database System developed by FernUniversität in Hagen, This is just a mirror for the open sources of the SECONDO system.

 You can access all source and original documents in the following site.